 in a world of double-tap instant validation, our feeds are filled with looks that take perfection to a whole new level. we are literally drowning in lengthy beauty routines and unrealistic hauls, which ultimately are just paid product placement by brands. we wanted to create a company that was above all of that. we're building madebySUNDAY around the vision that beauty & wellness need to be more approachable, inclusive, and fun (but, like for real!)

-but we’re not just selling you a funny label wrapped around something mass-produced in a country we can’t pronounce. we make some of our products locally in our facilities in Oxfordshire and carefully vet the international suppliers we work with.
+but we’re not just selling you a funny label wrapped around something mass-produced in a country we can’t pronounce. we make some all of our skincare products locally in our facilities in Oxfordshire and carefully vet the international suppliers we work with.

 we're like the perfect girlfriend, we know exactly what we want to eat and how we're going to get there

 read how madebySUNDAY came to be, from the cradle to now, as best we recall it.